 No matter which setting you choose, you should notice a significant amount of change in your overall gameplay experience the next time you join a match.
 The low latency will help you deliver your shots better while the boost is likely to improve your FPS count by a margin.

-9. Best Display Settings
+9. Best Display Settings For Valorant

-Display is one of the key components when it comes to game visuals, and you sure don’t want to stay aback on that.
+The display is one of the key components when it comes to game visuals, and you sure don’t want to stay aback on that.
 Go to Settings>Video>General to access your display settings.

-Here are best display settings for you
+Here are the best display settings for you

 - Keep your display mode to “Full Screen” as it focuses all your computer’s hardware power into the game and increases your game performance.